 EAL is particularly interested in supporting non-lethal and effective human-elephant conflict mitigation projects and in developing new solutions, low-tech and high-tech.

-EAL is currently supporting a HEC mitigation project in the Niassa area (Mozambique) run by Dr Lucy King and based on the use of beehives fences.
+EAL is currently supporting a HEC mitigation project in the Niassa area (Mozambique) run by Dr Lucy King of Save the Elephants and based on the use of beehives fences.
 This ongoing research, initiated already a few years ago, explores the use of bee populations in simple wooden beehives as an elephant deterrent and as a social and economic boost to poverty-stricken rural communities through the sustainable harvesting of honey (in the above picture – photo credit Lucy King).
 Elephants have tough skin but bees can sting them in sensitive areas, like around the eyes and inside the trunks.
 This elegant and ecological solution not only helps reducing human-elephant conflict but also provides the farmers with honey to sell.
 We’ll post more info soon.
 For any question please contact us.